 Various models of sea rise have been developed for the Long Island Sound in the vicinity of the Project Site.
 Technical Report No 11-18 was published by the New York State Research and Development Authority (NYSERDA) in 2014 and provides two sea rise scenarios: The Global Climate Model (GCM) and the Rapid Ice-Melt Model (RIMM).
-According to NYSERDA, the sea level rise by year 2080 in the Village of Mamaroneck (Region 5) under the GCM scenario the low range estimate (10th percentile) is 13", the middle range estimate (25th to 75th percentile) is 18"-39"; the high estimate (90%) is 58".
+According to NYSERDA, the sea level rise by year 2080 in New York City ranges from 13" (the 10th percentile low range estimate) to 18"-39" (the 25th-75th percentile mid-range estimate) to 58" (the 90th percentile) high range estimate.
+Interpolating between the 25th and 75th percentile estimates, the 100-year floodplain would be at elevation 14' 4 1/2" under the mid-range50th percentile estimate, the Village of Mamaroneck (Region 5) under the GCM scenario the low range estimate (10th-percentile) is 13", the middle range estimate (25th-to 75th percentile) is 18"-39"; the high estimate (90%) is 58".
 The Village of Mamaroneck Planning Department prepared its own "Sea Level Rise and Flooding" (Sea Rise Report) in February 2017 using the RIMM (worst case) scenario to provide an estimation of future sea level rise expected to impact its coastal properties.
-In evaluating impacts, the Planning Board has used a 60-year 2 foot sea level rise as a median estimate, recognizing that there is uncertainty in the estimates and that they could be higher or lower.
+In evaluating impacts, the Planning Board has used the NYSERDA 2080 50th percentile estimate of a 28.5" sea level rise and that they could be higher or lower.